rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 - The concerns about conflicts among defaults in inference fallback are addressed by documenting what is and isn't a breaking change for inference.
 - A syntax for eliding the default that is both convenient and guides to a choice of default that is unlikely to cause inference conflicts.
-- Stabilize writing defaults in fns and impls first and later stabilize inference fallback, so that existing stable libraries have a period to adapt without being concerned of creating conflicts among defaults.

 # Motivation